-The title of this post comes is inspired by Margaret J. Wheatley, Who Do We Choose To Be?: Facing Reality, Claiming Leadership, Restoring Sanity (2017).
-The book came up in a recent conversations I had with Phil Valentine of CCAR when we were talking about influential readings.
+The title of this post is inspired by Margaret J. Wheatley, Who Do We Choose To Be?: Facing Reality, Claiming Leadership, Restoring Sanity (2017).
+The book came up last year in conversations I had with Phil Valentine of CCAR when we were talking about influential readings.
 He told me about it and suggested to me it was to be digested slowly.
 I am an avid reader and sat down to read it from cover to cover.
 The truth of his words became clear to me after a few pages.
 Wheatley talks about how all things - even societies, have life cycles and that ours was in a period where large scale change is not often viable.
-Our institutions have decayed in the current stage of our society that they are largely ineffective at broad systemic change.
+Our institutions have decayed in the current stage in our society that they are largely ineffective at broad systemic change.

 She suggests focusing locally and developing leaders to create space to support healthy community.
 I confess to not yet having finished her book.
 Having read books like Putnam's Bowling Alone, The Fourth Turning by Strauss and Howe and Collapse: How Societies Choose to Fail or Succeed by Jared Diamond the topic is not new, but her focus (as far as I can see from about one halfway in) is to encourage leaders to develop and support community in ways that nurture people through difficult times.
 She calls these spaces "Islands of Sanity."
 Quite a lot to digest.
-I will read it slowly.
+Truth be told and 15 months later I still have not finished this book even though it has had a great deal of influence on my thinking.

 Many of us have experienced and are building such Islands of sanity in the recovery community.
-Two weeks ago in Punta Gorda, Florida the CCAR Multiple Pathways of Recovery Conference was such a gathering of people from around the nation to nurture recovery community.
-I had a similar experience last Fall at the Mobilize Recovery convening in Las Vegas.
+The Punta Gorda, Florida CCAR Multiple Pathways of Recovery Conference is such a gathering of people from around the nation to nurture recovery community.
+I have has similar experiences at the Mobilize Recovery convening in Las Vegas.
 The Association of Recovery Community Organizations through Faces & Voices of Recovery is another similar space.
 A theme of the conversations with people at these events is what do we do next to support additional recovery communities - I would call islands of healing around the nation.
 I think history has a few lessons for us on what works: